-Mayor Serdy commented one of the reasons he was a Greater Phoenix Economic Council fan when he first got on the council was that 10 square miles just south of us and they are now aware of that and are presenting that to something big.
-It has not sold yet but they could be the catalyst that finds someone that needs that much land instead of just one little box.
-He thinks it is important to have them working that land for us.
-One of the requests that he hopes he is aware of, that he heard his announcement about what Allegiant is doing with those 8 other cities.
+Mayor Serdy commented one of the reasons he was a Greater Phoenix Economic Council fan when he first got on the council was that 10 square miles just south of us and they are now aware of that and are presenting that to something big. has not sold yet but they could be the catalyst that finds someone that needs that much land instead of just one little box.
+He thinks it is important to have them working that land One of the requests that he hopes he is aware of, that he heard his announcement about what Allegiant is doing with those 8 other cities.
 Just 8 miles away we have the 17th busiest airport in the country.
-We do not utilize We need to be pushing we are right next to that.
+We do not utilize that.
+We need to be pushing we are right next to that.
 He also heard that right next door we have Boeing.
 He thinks they are going to be closing another Boeing.
-Hopefully he will be working on bringing them here because that would mean a lot of jobs.
-Some of those people will not relocate or else they will relocate here.
+Hopefully he will be working on bringing them here because that would mean a lot of jobs. of those people will not relocate or else they will relocate here.
 He thinks those are just some important reasons to be on board.
 He closed the discussion with no further comments and called for a motion.

-Councilmember Rizzi MOVED THAT APPROVAL BE GIVEN TO THE ECONOMIC DEVELOPMENT AGREEMENT BETWEEN THE CITY OF APACHE JUNCTION AND GREATER PHOENIX ECONOMIC COUNCIL (GPEC) FOR ECONOMIC DEVELOPMENT SERVICES FOR THE TERM OF ONE YEAR BEGINNING JULY 1, 2017 AND ENDING JUNE 30, 2018 IN THE AMOUNT OF \$22,460,00; THAT AUTHORIZATION BE GIVEN TO THE MAYOR

-REGULAR MEETING OF THE CITY COUNCIL JUNE 20, 2017 PAGE 28 OF 33 TO SIGN THE AGREEMENT PENDING FINAL APPROVAL AS TO FORM BY THE CITY ATTORNEY; AND THAT COUNCILMEMBER STRUBLE BE APPOINTED AS THE CITY OF APACHE JUNCTION REPRESENTATIVE TO THE GPEC BOARD OF DIRECTORS.
+Councilmember Rizzi MOVED THAT APPROVAL BE GIVEN TO THE ECONOMIC DEVELOPMENT AGREEMENT BETWEEN THE CITY OF APACHE JUNCTION AND GREATER PHOENIX ECONOMIC COUNCIL (GPEC) FOR ECONOMIC DEVELOPMENT SERVICES FOR THE TERM OF ONE YEAR BEGINNING JULY 1, 2017 AND ENDING JUNE 30, 2018 IN THE AMOUNT OF \$22,460,00; THAT AUTHORIZATION BE GIVEN TO THE MAYOR TO SIGN THE AGREEMENT PENDING FINAL APPROVAL AS TO FORM BY THE CITY ATTORNEY; AND THAT COUNCILMEMBER STRUBLE BE APPOINTED AS THE CITY OF APACHE JUNCTION REPRESENTATIVE TO THE GPEC BOARD OF DIRECTORS.

-SECONDED THE MOTION.
+Councilmember Waldron SECONDED THE MOTION.